StephenGunn/svelte-component-to-image/README.md

 ## Svelte 5 Usage

-The svelte 5 version will be available as the 1.0.0+ release.

 You will need to add `<svelte:options css="injected" />` to every component you want to render as an image.
 You will see an error if you don't and the component will not render.

-### Warning

-There is currently a bug with the Svelte 5 version deep in a dependency that will render radial gradients fine in dev but will crash production.
-I am working on a fix.

 ## Svelte 4 Usage